Camelback Mountain, Arizona

 The Vibe: You’ll either feel energized or exhausted after two days here.
 If you suspect you’ll be the former, make this sensory-overload city your starting point.
 If you want to have the stamina to hike and explore while in Arizona, Las Vegas is the perfect place to end your Southwestern adventure.

-Where to StayPark MGM, a reinvention of the Monte Carlo property, offers millennial-tailored décor and amenities — check-in is by tablet and room service is delivered in take-out style bags — with a lively pool and bar scene and easy access to neighboring properties, including ARIA Resort and Casino and The Cosmopolitan of Las Vegas.
-Rates from $79 per night.
+Where to StayPark MGM, a reinvention of the Monte Carlo property, offers millennial-tailored décor and amenities — check-in is by tablet, and room service is delivered in take-out style bags — with a lively pool and bar scene and easy access to neighboring properties, including ARIA Resort and Casino and The Cosmopolitan of Las Vegas.

-If you’re craving a more sophisticated ambience, stay at sister properties Wynn Las Vegas or Encore, where the eye-catching, art-centric decor is complemented by great dining options and two spas.
-Rates from $170 per night.
+If you’re craving a more sophisticated ambiance, stay at sister properties Wynn Las Vegas or Encore, where great dining options and two spas complement the eye-catching, art-centric decor.

 For Art & Design Lovers: Sophisticated design isn’t really the point here — it’s Vegas, after all — but cheerful replicas are everywhere, from the half-scale Eiffel Tower at Paris Las Vegas to the recreations of Venice’s landmarks (the Piazza San Marco, Rialto Bridge, and even the Grand Canal) at The Venetian Resort Las Vegas.
 Also, check out the art collection at The Cosmopolitan and the Bellagio Gallery of Fine Art.
 Alternatively, take a 10-mile drive into the desert to see Seven Magic Mountains, a brightly colored installation of painted and stacked boulders.

 For Foodies: Grazing on authentic Italian specialties at the new 40,000-square-foot Eataly at Park MGM is a fun group experience.
-Just buy a bottle or two of vino in the Wine Shop, grab a table and and then send various members of your party to order an array of wood-fired pizzas (from $13), pasta dishes (from $16), antipasto patters, and desserts (don’t miss the cannoli).
-For Sunday brunch, opt to enjoy omelets and creative shareable plates paired with live jazz at The NoMad Bar in the NoMad area of Park MGM.
+Just buy a bottle or two of vino in the Wine Shop, grab a table, and then send various members of your party to order an array of wood-fired pizzas, pasta dishes, antipasto platters, and desserts (don’t miss the cannoli).
+For Sunday brunch, enjoy omelets and creative shareable plates paired with live jazz at The NoMad Bar in the NoMad area of Park MGM.
 Alternatively, head to Bardot at ARIA for a très Parisian brasserie ambiance.
-Note: Brunch menu items at Bardot cost around $20 to $25 each, but the dinner menu is quite pricy.

 For Adventurers: Head to Red Rock Canyon to hike on more than 25 trails amid the vividly colored formations that give it its name.
 (Again, be sure to pack plenty of water.)